unm-historiography/2021-fall/course-reflections/heath.md

+### Course Reflection

 Before I go into the historiographical aspects of this class, I do admit a certain level of respect for markdown.
 Towards the beginning of the class, I definitely only saw it as a weird, extra step now being required for turning in work.
 Although its only a light understanding of the website code it does feel good simply knowing how to do things like make a heading bold.
+(Thats why I put it on the title)